htw-imi-showtime/showtime-website/content/ws22/bachelor/b5-szenische-interaktion/_index.md

 +++
-title = "Szenische Interaktion" project_id = "B5"
+title = "Interactive Stage Design" project_id = "B5"

 # Properties for displaying the project in the project list
 card_image = "prev1.jpeg"
-card_description = "Szenische Interaktion is an overall conceptual and interactive stage design developed for immersive live performances." website_link = "https://isd-server.f4.htw-berlin.de/#/"
+card_description = "This project is an overall conceptual and interactive stage design developed for immersive live performances." website_link = "https://isd-server.f4.htw-berlin.de/#/"